RICS Cyprus Property Index Q3 2015

 Market Rental Values

-The majority of asset classes and geographies continue to be affected, with areas that had dropped the most early on in the property cycle now nearing the trough.
+The majority of asset classes and geographies continue to be affected, with areas that had dropped the most early on in the property cycle now nearing or at the trough, e.g Paphos and Famagusta are showing some signs of price stability.
+Paphos is the only district with positive returns in all asset classes when compared to Q3 2014.

 Appraisal based initial yields

-At the end of Q3 2014 average gross yields stood at 3.9% for apartments, 1.9% for houses, 5.2% for retail, 4.3% for warehouses, and 4.4% for offices.
-The parallel reduction in capital values and rents is keeping investment yields relatively stable and at very low levels (compared to yields overseas).
-This suggests that there is still room for re-pricing of capital values to take place.
+At the end of Q3 2015 average gross yields stood at 3.9% for apartments, 2% for houses, 5.2% for retail, 4.3% for warehouses, and 4.5% for offices.
+The parallel reduction in capital values and rents is keeping investment yields relatively stable and at low levels (compared to yields overseas).
+This suggests that there is still room for some re-pricing of capital values to take place, especially for properties in secondary locations.

-Download the full PDF RICS Cyprus Property Index Q3 2014
+Download the full PDF Cyprus Property Price Index Q3 2015 publication